dpobel/damien.pobel.fr/src/post/firefox-os.md

 moment](https://autonome.wordpress.com/2013/01/15/firefox-os-devices-and-dark-matter/).
-While writing this post, I found that [Firefox OS can also be installed on Nexus 7](https://wiki.mozilla.org/B2G/Nexus7) but the lack of WIFI explained in the last sentence of this page is not very motivating...
+While writing this post, I found that [Firefox OS can also be installed on Nexus 7](https://wiki.mozilla.org/B2G/Nexus7) but the lack of WIFI explained in the last sentence of this page is not very motivating…